Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 Element | Value
 ------- | -----
 mdsdHttpProxy | (optional) Same as in the Private Settings (see above).
 The public value is overridden by the private value, if set.
+If the proxy setting contains a secret (like a password), it shouldn't be specified here, but should be specified in the Private Settings.

 The remaining elements are described in detail, below.